 Federal, provincial and territorial benefits, credits and programs

-Allocating pension income to a spouse or common-law partner reduces the pensioner's net income and increases the spouse or common-law partner's (the pension transferee) net income.
+Allocating pension income to a spouse or common-law partner reduces the transferring spouse or common-law partner's net income and increases the receiving spouse or common-law partner's net income.
 As a result, benefits and tax credits that are calculated based on the total of the net incomes of both spouses or common-law partners (such as the GST/HST credit) will not change because of pension splitting.

 However, pension splitting will affect any tax credits and benefits that are calculated using one taxpayer's net income, such as the age amount, the spouse or common-law partner amount, and the repayment of old age security benefits.